-Bevan Brittan is one of these firms that focuses on specific sectors, rather than trying to be all things to all clients.
+Bevan Brittan is one of those firms that focuses on specific sectors, rather than trying to be all things to all clients.
 It was traditionally a public sector specialist, the firm of choice for the National Health Service, and still does a great deal of its business for NHS organisations, councils and housing associations.
-On the day of the health service’s 70th anniversary last July, for example, Bevan Brittan donated all the fees it earned from advising NHS clients to charity.
+On the day of the health service’s 70th anniversary, for example, Bevan Brittan donated all the fees it earned from advising NHS clients to charity.
 But while still primarily public sector focused, it has expanded into the likes of construction, energy and waste management, and is trying to attract more private clients.

 Bevan Brittan (don’t spell it “Britain” in your covering letter, they won’t like that) has four offices, but we understand that the London and Bristol bases play host to the lion’s share of the trainees, with a couple in Birmingham.
-All three offices are centrally located, with its remaining Leeds outfit recently doubling in size.
+All four offices are centrally located, with its Leeds outfit recently doubling in size.
 Those considering an application are “strongly” recommended to apply for the summer vac scheme.
 The firm has a handy little section on its careers website giving its take on the training contract applications it receives.